A place to crack open young peoples creativity

 WHERE & HOW

-Place – The Riverfront Theatre, Newport
+Place – Riverfront Theatre

 By being a part of The Riverfront we are able to offer young people a creative and professional environment in which to exist.

 With the use of their studio, basement and performances spaces we hope to inspire young people to envision a plausible future working within the theatre industry.
-With exposure to almost all professional elements of “making work happen”, HATCH students do not only perform, they write, direct and even tech their own shows.
+With exposure to almost all professional elements of “making work happen”, HATCH students do not only perform, but they also write, direct and even tech their own shows.

 How – Hatch is currently unfunded by any larger organisation.
 The money each participant pays goes towards the three workshop facilitators wages, and materials for the running of the workshops, and the performances themselves.